 Cover Amount

 The total sum insured is the primary driver of premium cost.
 A family needing $1,000,000 of cover will pay roughly double what a family needing $500,000 pays.
-Sizing your cover correctly - enough to cover mortgage, debts, income replacement, and education costs without over-insuring - is key to getting value.
+Sizing your cover correctly - enough to cover mortgage, debts, income replacement, and education costs without over-insuring - is key to getting value for money.

 👤